 Source: Stanford

 Spam emails can be highly damaging, posing significant personal and professional security risks.
-They often facilitate phishing attempts, where fraudulent emails impersonate reputable entities, leading users to disclose sensitive information that can result in identity theft and financial losses.
+They often facilitate phishing scams, where fraudulent emails impersonate reputable entities, leading users to disclose sensitive information that can result in identity theft and financial losses.
 Moreover, spams frequently serve as carriers of malware, including viruses and ransomware, which can compromise data integrity and disrupt system functionality.
+Utilizing a VPN can obfuscate your online activities, making it more challenging for these malicious emails to target you effectively, which is why using a VPN can be a crucial step in enhancing your cybersecurity.

 Furthermore, if your email address is exploited to send spam, it can tarnish your reputation, leading to distrust and potentially damaging your professional relationships.